essoen/essoen.github.io/content/blog/2025/02-03-leadership-as-a-platform.md

 ---
-title: Leadership as a platform
+title: Leadership as a platform (team)
 description: How you viewing leadership as a platform, just like a developer platform, can change how your organzation approaches leaderhsip
 draft: true